Anna-Joy-001/TimeTableGenerator/README.md

 # TimeTableGenerator
-A web-application for generating time table, based on the input of the given user.
+A web-application(php based) for generating time table, based on the input of the given user.